busybox42/evilapi/README.md

 - morgan: ^1.10.0

 ## Configuration
 Configuration details are located in the `config` directory.
 Adjust the settings to suit your environment.

 ## Documentation

-Further documentation detailing API endpoints and their quirky behaviors can be found in the `docs` directory (if applicable).
+Further documentation detailing API endpoints and their quirky behaviors can be found in the `docs` directory.
+- For detailed API usage, see [API Documentation](docs/API_Documentation.md).

 ## Examples

-Examples of using the API can be found in the `examples` directory (if applicable).
+For practical examples of using the API, please refer to the [examples directory](./examples) in the project repository.

 ## API Tests
 API tests are designed to ensure the functionality and integrity of the EvilAPI endpoints.
 Follow the instructions in the `test/README.md` file to setup and run the tests.

 ## Contributors
 - Alan Denniston (author and maintainer)

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.